At Bartons we recognise your privacy is important to you – it is also important to us.

 Storage and security of personal information

 At all times we will seek to ensure that your information collected and held by us is protected from misuse, loss, unauthorised access, modification or disclosure.
 At all times your personal information is treated as confidential and any sensitive information is treated as highly confidential.
-Your personal information is generally held in your client file in a computer database.
+Much of the information we hold about you will be stored electronically in secure locations which are located in and owned by either Bartons Group of companies or our external service providers.
+Some information we hold about you will be stored in paper files.
+We use a range of physical and electronic security measures to protect the security of the personal information we hold.

 - Computer based information is protected through the use of access passwords on each computer